Haus4/NeCo/docs/SAD.md

 ### 1.5 Overview
 The architectural details will be described in the following sections.
 This includes the class diagrams which gives an overview about the whole project.
 ## 2. Architectural Representation
+As we develop a Chross-Plattform mobile ab MVVM is the pattern of choice.
+It allows us to decouple the UI (View) from the Business Logic (Model/ViewModel).

 ![mvvm]
 ## 3. Architectural Goals and Constraints
 n/a